axibase/atsd/integration/nmon/scheduled-file-upload.md

 ## Upload Files to ATSD with Netcat

-To start uploading files to ATSD every hour with Netcat, perform the following steps:
+To start uploading files to ATSD every hour with Netcat, perform these steps:

 ### Step 1

-Create a file script `/opt/nmon/nmon_script.sh` and add the following row to the cron schedule:
+Create a file script `/opt/nmon/nmon_script.sh` and add the following row to the `cron` schedule:

 ```txt
 0 * * * * /opt/nmon/nmon_script.sh